yonguelink/random/tots.md

 * [Keep in mind the multiplier you can find in this google doc](https://docs.google.com/document/d/1QiaqiORIK0BVTRjO-PtHKyAL5nTT8QushYDIWozNwoo/edit)
 * There are chests hidden here and there, set your Sheikah sensor to detect them.
 * If you can find a safe spot in a stage and you want to be absolutely sure to preserve your weapons/health, there is no shame in just using Sheikah bombs.
 It'll take forever, but can be worth it.
-* Stal enemy die from one headshot
+* Stal enemy die from one headshot.
+* A Korok leaf can easily push enemies around, use it to drop enemy into water (or lava).

 # Beginners trial